xiaoshan1994/xiaoshan1994.github.io/content/english/post/research_0710.md

 - Research
 ---

+To help businesses and governments realize more sustainable supply chains, new approaches are using spatial data and machine-learning techniques to connect Earth observation data to conventional economic tools[^1].

 Businesses, consumers, and shareholders demand robust data on climate, biodiversity, and resource footprints to inform their economic decisions:

 * Microsoft’s carbon-negative pledge;